bettylorang/create-unl/01.basics/01.logging-in/docs.md

-Your client area is located at [https://createunl.com](https://createunl.com) and includes access to your account profile, domain management, as well as full cPanel access.
+Your client area is located at [https://createunl.com](https://createunl.com) and includes access to your account profile as well as full cPanel access.

 Account logins are your MyUNL credentials.